pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "Market" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class Market implements DataRecord {
+export class Market implements KeyedCorrectnessRecord {
     constructor(msgMarket: MarketsDataMessage.Market, _listCorrectnessId: CorrectnessId);
     // (undocumented)
     allowIds: TradingState.AllowIds | undefined;